dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 ### Vespa

 [Vespa](https://vespa.ai/) is a fully featured search engine and vector database.
-It supports vector search (ANN), lexical search, and search in structured data, all in the same query.
+It supports approximate nearest neighbor search, lexical search, and search in structured data, all in the same query.
 Vespa is Apache 2.0 licensed, and can be run in a variety of ways, including Docker and as a managed [cloud service](https://cloud.vespa.ai/).

 Let's use their Docker container for this example.
+Make sure you [configure Docker with at least 4GB RAM](https://docs.docker.com/desktop/settings/mac/#resources) (check with `docker info | grep "Total Memory"`).

 {% highlight bash %}
-docker info | grep "Total Memory" # make sure it's at least 4Gb docker run --detach --name vespa --hostname vespa-container \
+docker run --detach --name vespa --hostname vespa-container \
   --publish 8080:8080 --publish 19071:19071 \
   vespaengine/vespa